Links

 Auto URL

-Typora can automatically detect url link in markdown, and render them as URL link, but please note that other markdown engines may not support this.
+Typora can automatically detect a URL link in Markdown, and render them as URL link, but please note that other Markdown engines may not support this.

 This is a link: http://typora.io